 If this is going to work there has to be an automatic shunting system from very simple, nearly raw processing; through a series context gates which handle priorities and then to the more generalized higher cognitive functions.
 From here it has to emerge into a common area, a meta-synthesizer which is our (apparently) seamless sense of the world going on around us.

-But that’s just one group, each has different rules though all the rules are equally simple.
+- But that’s just one group, each has different rules, but all the rules are equally simple.
 The people represent grouped neurons directing their combined processor power to handle a common task.
 The balls are sensory information coming in raw.
-Now if we imagine pulling back and seeing miles and miles of such fenced off groups each following simple rules we can see a system where each signal can get to the places it needs to go through a simple series of if / then gateways.
+Now if we imagine pulling back and seeing miles and miles of such fenced off groups each following simple rules we can see a system where each signal can get to the places it needs to go through a simple series of if/then gateways.
 This makes each individual transaction nearly effortless, getting messages where they need to go.

 All of the “task forces” have to have a common area to overlay their work and that area is our experience of the world.
 This is the blending, the binding.
 There has to a system like this to allow feedback upwards and downwards to account for our ability to feel the environment AND respond to it.